 If the scientists are right, governments and health authorities will need to significantly alter what measures they put in place to try to contain the virus.

 To prevent airborne transmission, masks will need to be worn indoors even when people are socially distancing.
 Medical workers will need to wear N95 masks to filter out the smallest particles being expelled by infected patients.
 And buildings like schools and offices will need to upgrade their ventilation systems in order to filter out any coronavirus particles.

 It’s unclear if the WHO will change its advice on how coronavirus is transmitted, but spokesperson Andrei Muchnik said it was aware of the letter and “reviewing its contents with our technical experts.”
 He added the matter would likely be addressed at the WHO’s daily press briefing later on Monday.

 This is not the first time the organization has come under fire for its failure to provide the public with clear and timely advice.

 “WHO’s credibility is being undermined through a steady drip-drip of confusing messages, including asymptomatic spread, the use of masks, and now airborne transmission,” Lawrence Gostin, a professor of global health law at Georgetown University, told the Washington Post.

-Cover: Drinks are served at The Terrace Bar, Alexandra Palace, London, as it reopens following the easing of coronavirus lockdown restrictions across England on Saturday July 4, 2020.
-Adam Davy/PA Wire URN:54441437 (Press Association via AP Images)
+Cover: Drinks are served at The Terrace Bar, Alexandra Palace, London, as it reopens following the easing of coronavirus lockdown restrictions across England.
+Picture date: Saturday July 4, 2020.
+The easing of restrictions, which were imposed on March 23, allows businesses including pubs restaurants and hair salons, to reopen to members of the public with measures in place to prevent the spread of the coronavirus.
+See PA story HEALTH Coronavirus.
+Photo credit should read: Adam Davy/PA Wire URN:54441437 (Press Association via AP Images)